Actindo-AG/Documentation/README.md

 - *merge*
   Use this command to include all changes from one branch to another branch.

+- *clear*
+  Use this command to clear the terminal.

+### SSH Key for GitHub

+Generate a SSH Key and add it to your GitHub account in order to use it for authentication.

+#### Create a new SSH Key

+1. Open Git Bash.

+2. Enter the following code:
+        ssh-keygen -t rsa -b 4096 -C "YourGithubEmail@actindo.com"

+  The SSH key pair is generated.
+By default, the key is saved in your user directory in the .ssh directory named *id_rsa* .

+3. If desired, enter an alternative filename for the key.
+Otherwise, push [ENTER].

+4. Enter a passphrase for your key to make it more secure.
+Push [ENTER] to confirm the passphrase.

+  > [Info] Nothing is displayed when you enter the passphrase.

+5. Enter the same passphrase again and push [ENTER] to confirm the passphrase.

+#### Add the public key to your account

+#### Add your private key to the ssh-agent

 ### Clone the repository

 When you have created your GitHub account and you are invited to the Documentation Repository, you can prepare your GitHub account to clone the repository.

+Open your